LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Create an EC2 instance with Python Boto3

 The script uses boto3 package instead of cli commands.
 Names of some of the methods and parameters can vary but they achived the same goal.
-Group name, key name and instance name have an appendix **'-2'**
+The Group name, key name and instance name have an appendix **'-2'** to differentiate from the previous instance.

 The code is as follows:
 ```